 Leading a prestigious school like John Lyon and being part of School life for the past ten years is a great honour and a huge source of pride.

-Every day I witness remarkable young men being challenged with new ideas, taught to them by a dedicated group of teachers in facilities envied by many.
-I see these boys achieve: in the classroom, on the sports field, in the music hall, on the stage.
-Most satisfyingly, I see happy boys.
+Every day I witness remarkable pupils being challenged with new ideas, taught to them by a dedicated group of teachers in facilities envied by many.
+I see these pupils achieve: in the classroom, on the sports field, in the music hall, on the stage.
+Most satisfyingly, I see happy children.

 Our academic curriculum is rightly at the heart of every working day at our North West London school – it forms the very core of all we seek to achieve as a leading place of learning.
-English, Mathematics, the Sciences, Humanities, Creative Arts, Languages and Digital disciplines form a curriculum designed to educate and inspire, giving both knowledge and a desire to want to know more.
+English, Mathematics, the sciences, humanities, creative arts, languages and digital learning form a curriculum designed to educate and inspire, giving both knowledge and a desire to want to know more.

 John Lyon School life is a programme of personal growth and enrichment rarely seen in many schools – the sort of education that is highly sought after in today’s competitive educational marketplace, and prized by parents interested in a high quality independent education.